 Option 1: Performing and Production Arts Route

-Performing and Production Arts is a modern, contemporary performing arts programme where you’ll specialise in both live and recorded performance.
-The course is designed to grow your knowledge and skills across all three disciplines: acting, song and dance.
+Performing and Production Arts is a contemporary arts programme where you’ll specialise in both live and recorded performance.
+The course is designed to grow your knowledge and skills across three disciplines: acting, song and dance.
 A variety of performance opportunities will allow you to put your skills and technique into practice.

 Option 2: Film and TV Acting Route